 In Cycle 20, Bianca "Kanani" Andaluz and Bianca Alexa avert this, but Chris Hernandez and Chris Schellenger plays this straight.

 Lucille Bluth's best friend/rival was named Lucille Austero.
 This mostly resulted in problems for Buster, who was the son of one Lucille and briefly dated the other.
 For example, he once bid on the wrong Lucille at a bachelorette auction.
+The narrator handled this by referring to Lucille Austero either by her full name, or as Lucille Two.

 Also 'Loose Seal!'